brendaninnis/brendan-innis/_posts/2019-11-09-connect-nearby-devices-part-1-local-networking-ios.md

 ## Finishing Up

-When we want to end the connection from the host or stop hosing we should do some cleanup.
+When we want to end the connection from the host or stop hosting we should do some cleanup.

 ```swift
 if host {